KyPython/devops-productivity-suite-site/BUSINESS_MATERIALS/DEVOPS_PRODUCTIVITY_SUITE.md

 - ✅ Multi-service detection works out of the box
 - ✅ CI/CD integration requires zero configuration

-**Recent Improvements:** Port configuration system, migration tool, template system, and dependency detection have been implemented and are production-ready.
+**Recent Improvements:** Port configuration system, migration tool, template system, dependency detection, and Infrastructure as Code (Terraform) have been implemented and are production-ready.

 ---